lee2sman/reading-and-writing-the-web/classes/class1.md

 * Read [What Screens Want](https://www.frankchimero.com/writing/what-screens-want/)
 * Listen to [The Internet: A Series of Tubes](https://www.npr.org/2012/05/31/153701673/the-internet-a-series-of-tubes-and-then-some)
 * Email Lee with your Goals for the semester

-* Create an index page to hold links to all your work this semester, and post online at your Storm space Create an additional HTML page to hold your first response, and link to it from your index page.
-* Place your index page and weekly page online and email a link to tusman at usc